-The proposals for the PMO include costs for existing post re-grades.
-If these re-grades are permanent once the PMO ceases, then the additional cost of these posts will need to be found for these posts.
+The PMO include costs for re-grading existing post.
+If these re-grades are permanent once the PMO ceases, then the additional recurring cost will need to be found from within existing Economic Development budgets.
 Although the PMO will utilise existing staffing resource, there are elements within the proposals that could see new temporary posts created.
-It should be noted that any temporary resource that is brought in for a period of more than two-years will be entitled to redundancy pay when the contract ceases and the proposal does not include any funding for this potential cost, so provision will need to be made from existing Economic Development base budgets..
+It should be noted that any temporary resource that is brought in for a period of more than two-years will be entitled to redundancy pay when the contract ceases and the PMO does not include any funding for this potential cost, so provision will need to be made from existing Economic Development base budgets.

-EQUALITY - As stated in the report, Carlisle will undertake programme-wide level impact assessment, relevant project-level impact assessment and relevant Environmental Impact Assessments.
+EQUALITY - Public Sector Equalities Duty, Carlisle will undertake programme-wide level impact assessment, relevant project-level impact assessment and relevant Environmental Impact Assessments.

-INFORMATION GOVERNANCE - There are no information governance implications with this report
+INFORMATION GOVERNANCE - There are no Information Governance implications with this report.